maxrzepka/drama/README.md

 ## Act 3 : Back to the Web with ring, enlive and moustache

 Building web app shoud be simple and with clojure it is.

+Web app deployed on [cloudfoundry](http://clj-drama.cloudfoundry.com/)

 ## Usage